getsuga-tenshou/thesis-chatbot/README.md

 - Environment variable protection for sensitive data
 - MongoDB connection security

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License.

-## Support

-For issues or questions, please create an issue in the repository.